autoplot/documentation/javadoc/org/das2/qds/filters/FilterEditorPanel.md

-# org.das2.qds.filters.FilterEditorPanelInterface for adding small GUIs to control each of the filters.
-For example
+# org.das2.qds.filters.FilterEditorPanel

- "|divide(5)" is controlled with a GUI that accepts the float parameter that might check that the operand is not zero.
+Interface for adding small GUIs to control each of the filters.
+For example "|divide(5)" is controlled with a GUI that accepts the float parameter that might check that the operand is not zero.
 These should each implement get and setFilter, and fire off a property change event when the value is changed, so the GUI can be interactively.

 ***
 <a name="PROP_FILTER"></a>
 # PROP_FILTER